Lucifer (2019 Indian film): Casting

 In 2014, while appearing on the Tamil talk show Koffee with DD, Prithviraj said that Mohanlal and Manju Warrier are his "dream cast" if he ever directs a film.
-In September 2016, actor-writer Murali said that he was uncertain whether he would be acting in the film, noting that it was premature to discuss the cast other than Mohanlal.
-Ultimately he did not participate.
-In January 2018, Madhusudhan Rao confirmed being cast in the film.
-He had co-starred alongside Prithviraj in Adam Joan (2017) during which he was promised a role in Lucifer.
-In the following month, Lena placed Lucifer on her list of upcoming acting commitments.
+In September 2016, Murali said that he was uncertain as to whether he would be acting in the film, noting that it was premature to discuss the cast other than Mohanlal.
+Ultimately he was not part of the final cast.
+In January 2018, Madhusudhan Rao confirmed his casting in the film.
+He co-starred alongside Prithviraj in Adam Joan (2017) during which he was promised a role in Lucifer.
+However, he eventually did not feature in the film.
+In the following month, Lena revealed Lucifer as one of her upcoming projects.
 Both Rao and Lena were not part of the final cast.
 Following unconfirmed reports of Warrier's casting in May, a source close to the actress confirmed the news to The Times of India.
 However, when asked, the production house stated the casting process was progressing and was subject to changes.
 She was finally cast in the role of Priyadarshini Ramdas.

-In June, it was reported Saniya Iyappan was added to the cast.
-She plays Jhanvi, daughter of Priyadarshini.
-In early July, producer Antony revealed Hindi actor Vivek Oberoi was working in the film and expressed his gratitude for having him on board.
+In June, it was reported Saniya Iyappan would be playing the role of Manju Warrier's on-screen daughter.
+In early July, Antony Perumbavoor revealed that Vivek Oberoi was a part of the film and expressed his gratitude for having him on board.
 Lucifer marks Oberoi's debut in Malayalam cinema.
-He took a month preparing for the role and retained a diction coach to help him understand the Malayalam language and its pronunciation.
-In the film, Oberoi's voice was dubbed by Vineeth.
+He spent a month preparing for the role and retained a diction coach to help him understand the Malayalam language and its pronunciation.
+Oberoi's voice was dubbed by Vineeth.
 During post-production, Prithviraj himself dubbed all the dialogues of Oberoi and gave it to Vineeth as a reference for the character's sound modulation.
-In July, Prithviraj confirmed that his brother Indrajith Sukumaran is part of the cast.
-He plays the character Govardhan.
-In that month, Pauly Valsan said that she has been called for a 6-day shoot.
-In August, Mamta Mohandas said Prithviraj had spoken to her about a role, but cannot reveal anything about it at that time.
-However, she was replaced by Nyla Usha.
+In July, Prithviraj confirmed that his brother Indrajith Sukumaran was part of the cast.
+He plays the character of Govardhan.
+In the same month, Pauly Valsan stated that she had been called for a 6-day shoot.
+In August, Mamta Mohandas revealed that Prithviraj had spoken to her about a role, but could not reveal anything about it at that time.
+She was however replaced by Nyla Usha.

-Prithviraj invited director Fazil to play the role of Father Nedumpally, a priest.
+Prithviraj asked director Fazil to play the role of Father Nedumpally, a priest.
 Fazil, who had not acted in a film for nearly 34 years, commented that he agreed to take the role as he could not refuse Prithviraj.
-His role is as a mentor to Stephen.
-Prithviraj cast his Ranam co-star Giju John in a role.
-Tovino Thomas, Sachin Khedekar, Shivaji Guruvayoor, Nandhu, John Vijay, Kalabhavan Shajohn, Sai Kumar, Baiju Santhosh are among the other actors cast in the film.
+He plays the role of a mentor to Stephen.
+Prithviraj cast his Ranam co-star Giju John in a pivotal role.
+Tovino Thomas, Sachin Khedekar, Shivaji Guruvayoor, Nandu, John Vijay, Kalabhavan Shajohn, Sai Kumar, Baiju Santhosh were among the other actors cast in the film.
 Prithviraj also acted in the film as Zayed Masood.
-His role was kept under wrap and was revealed only two days before the film's release.
+His role was kept under wraps and was revealed two days before the film's release.